 Blog.

-June 06, 2024 | Written by Anthony Sieber | freight broker freight agent
+November 11, 2024 | Written by Anthony Sieber |

 In the expansive world of Logistics, understanding the roles of Carriers, Freight Brokers and Shippers is crucial.
 Each group plays a distinct role vital to the smooth operation of transporting goods from location to location.
 Let's go through each category to talk about what they do and their importance to the supply chain.

-Shippers - consider Shippers the originators of the freight.
+Shippers - Shippers are the originators of the freight.
 They are usually businesses that need to transport goods from one location to another.
 Shippers can range from large corporations with extensive supply chains to small businesses or individuals with occasional orders.
 Their primary responsibility us to prepare the goods for transport, ensuring they are properly packaged and labeled across the regulatory and safety standards.

 Carriers - Carriers are entities that are responsible for transporting the goods from the shipper's location to the destination.
 Carriers can be trucking companies, airlines, railways or ocean freight, depending on what method of transport is chosen for each specified load.
 Carriers and Shippers agree on specific schedules and routes to deliver the goods intact and on time to the designated location.
 Carriers must comply with their own regulations and safety standards specific to their own mode of transport.